gdalton/Group9/README.md

 **To run:**

-Run `make test` to run the tests (only runs tests/exampleTest.cc at the moment).
+Run `make test` to run the automatic tests.
+Run `make manualtest` to run the automatic and manual tests.

 Verified to work on PSU Linux.